 Presented by Brian Crow

 MasterCard chargeback procedures outline what is required of the card issuer, merchant, and cardholder should a dispute arise between a cardholder and a merchant, or if a card is used fraudulently.
 However, these rules can often create confusion as to how they should be applied to the dispute that crosses your desk.
-To further complicate matters, in many instances, Regulation E will also apply to the cardholder's dispute and not be in harmony with the chargeback procedures.
-We are left wondering how long we have to complete an investigation, when to provide provisional credit, and when to ask a cardholder to contact the merchant before accepting their dispute.
+Regulation E will also apply to may cardholders' disputes, and its provisions often differ from MasterCard's chargeback procedures.
+That can leave us wondering how long we have to complete an investigation, when to provide provisional credit, and when to ask a cardholder to contact the merchant before accepting their dispute.

-In this fast-paced webinar we will examine the applicability of Zero Liability and the impact Regulation E has on the chargeback process.
-In addition we will explore the chargeback codes that are available for the various scenarios that arise and discuss which claims are covered under Reg E and which are not.
+In this fast-paced webinar we will examine the updated rules of MasterCard's Zero Liability requirement and the impact Regulation E has on the chargeback process.
+We will explore the chargeback codes that are available for the various scenarios that arise and discuss which claims are covered under Reg E and which are not.
 We will discuss the impact of "Chip Liability Shift" on the chargeback process.
-Several real-world examples including their resolutions.
-These case studies will aid the listener in making critical decisions when applying MasterCard rules to assist customers and protect the issuer's bottom line
+Several real-world examples will be included.
+These case studies will aid the listener in making critical decisions when applying MasterCard rules to assist customers and protect the issuer's bottom line.

 In this two hour session, Brian will cover:

 - MasterCard chargeback codes

 - The effect of EMV chip cards on chargeback rights and liability

 - Zero Liability coverage vs. Reg E liability schedule